 - 1 cup raisins

-- Scoop oatmeal cookie dough onto lined cookie sheet using a standard sized cookie scoop or rounded tablespoon.
+- Scoop oatmeal cookie dough onto a parchment lined cookie sheet using a standard sized cookie scoop or rounded tablespoon.

-- Remove from oven and cool on cookie sheet for 3 minutes.
+- Remove from oven and cool for 3-5 minutes or until set before removing.